Read Time: 4 minutes

 Maybe you imagined your words funding big bank accounts?
 Or going viral across blogs, book clubs, and best-seller lists?

 But you soon discovered that making money from writing would first require an unpaid internship at your keyboard.
-Then you heard other writers repeating the same old cliché which insists, “You shouldn’t write for the money.”
+So you studied plot design, character development, etc. Then you heard other writers repeating the same old cliché which insists, “You shouldn’t write for the money.”

 And maybe you even started believing it.